npm/npm/doc/cli/json.md

     { "engines" : { "npm" : "~1.0.20" } }

+## os

+You can specify which operating systems your module will run on:

+    { "os" : [ "darwin", "linux" ] }

+You can also blacklist instead of whitelist operating systems, just prepend the blacklisted os with a '!':

+    { "os" : [ "!win32" ] }

+The host operating system is determined by `process.platform()`

+## cpu

+If your code only runs on certain cpu architectures, you can specify which ones.

+    { "cpu" : [ "x64", "sparc" ] }

+Like the `os` option, you can also blacklist architectures:

+    { "cpu" : [ "!x64", "!sparc" ] }

+The host architecture is determined by `process.arch()`

 ## preferGlobal

 If your package is primarily a command-line application that should be